Skip to Main Content

 About this Degree

-The School of Teacher Education and Leadership (TEAL), in the Emma Eccles Jones College of Education and Human Services (CEHS), offers a doctoral program to earn a Doctor of Philosophy (Ph.D.) in Education specializing in Curriculum& Instruction (C& I).
-The C& I specialization prepares graduates for leadership, teaching, and research positions in curriculum and instruction.
+The School of Teacher Education and Leadership (TEAL), in the Emma Eccles Jones College of Education and Human Services (CEHS), offers a doctoral program to earn a Doctor of Philosophy (Ph.D.) in Education specializing in Curriculum & Instruction (C & I) with a concentration area (see areas below).
+The C & I specialization prepares graduates for leadership, teaching, and research positions in curriculum and instruction.
+Please review the TEAL Ph.
+D. website for more information.

 Graduate specialization: Curriculum and Instruction